pandas-dev/pandas/README.md

 ## What is it?

-**pandas** is a Python package providing fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
+**pandas** is a Python package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, **real world** data analysis in Python.
 Additionally, it has